All insights

 Problem: [What they struggle with now]

-Benefit: [What will be better for them if this feature exists]
+Benefit: [What will be better if this feature exists]

 Example: